Acrylamide analyses are compulsory for all food manufacturers who have to prove a reduction of acrylamide levels in their products.

 1. What is the size of the sample you require?

-The wheat, rye and oats samples are required 20 – 50 grams of wheat grain or flour.
+For wheat, rye and oats sample, we require 20 – 50 grams of grain or flour.

 2. How do you analyse for acrylamide?

-Potato crisps are fried at the temperature above 120°C. Fried crisps are milled, acrylamide extracted and analysed by LC-MS.
+Potato crisps are fried at a temperature above 120°C. Fried crisps are milled, acrylamide extracted and analysed by LC-MS.